 Positioned directly across the Ohio River from Louisville, House District 71 includes southern Indiana’s most urban and racially diverse population outside of Evansville.
 As the rest of their once-solid southern Indiana has fallen away, it remains a stronghold for Indiana Democrats.

 After Steven Stemler, owner of his family’s plumbing business in Jeffersonville, was elected its representative in 2006, he didn’t face another Republican opponent.
 A renegade of sorts in his left-leaning caucus, he was the only Democrat to defy caucus leadership by refusing to join a lengthy walkout over contentious labor legislation in 2011.
 The following year, House Republicans took the unusual action of naming Stemler a committee chair, a prize almost always reserved for members of the majority caucus.

 After Stemler’s retirement in 2018, the district elected a Democrat more in the mainstream of her caucus.
 Republicans contested the district, but Rita Fleming, a retired OB/GYN, won by 3,200 votes over her opponent, a Jeffersonville City Councilman.
 Indiana Democrats put more than $160,000 into her campaign, in which her top issue was public health.
 In her first session, Fleming was primary author on six bills relating to the opioid crisis or women’s health issues.

 Though not to the extent of its more populous neighbor across the river, Jeffersonville leans Democratic in most elections, favoring Clinton over Trump in 2016.
-Republicans didn’t field a candidate against Fleming in 2020, and might again have stopped contesting the district. – Kevin Morgan
+Republicans didn’t field a candidate against Fleming in 2020 but, with a candidate on the general election ballot in 2022, haven't stopped contesting one of the last Democratic strongholds in southern Indiana. – Kevin Morgan